President of Iceland: Succession

-Articles 7 and 8 of the constitution state that when the president dies or is otherwise unable to perform his duties, such as when he is abroad or sick, the prime minister, the president of the Parliament and the president of the Supreme Court shall collectively assume the power of the office until the president can resume their duties or a new president has been elected.
+Articles 7 and 8 of the constitution state that when the president dies, resigns or is otherwise unable to perform their duties, such as when they are abroad or sick, the prime minister, the president of the Parliament and the president of the Supreme Court shall collectively assume the power of the office until the president can resume their duties or a new president has been elected.
 Their meetings are led by the president of the Parliament where they vote on any presidential decision.

+The above also occurs as an interregnum between the expiration of the previous president's term at midnight on 1 August and the inauguration of their successor.

 If the office of the president becomes vacant because of death or resignation, a new president shall be elected by the general public to a four-year term ending on 1 August in the fourth year after the elections.
 Sveinn Björnsson remains the only president to die in office in 1952, triggering a presidential election one year ahead of schedule.

 Removal

 Article 11 of the constitution lays out the process by which the president can be removed from office.
-It states that the president does not bear responsibility for the actions of his government and that he can not be prosecuted without consent of the Parliament.
-A referendum instigated by the Parliament with 3/4 support must approve of his removal.
+It states that the president does not bear responsibility for the actions of their government and that they can not be prosecuted without consent of the Parliament.
+A referendum instigated by the Parliament with 3/4 support must approve of their removal.
 Once the Parliament has approved of the referendum, the president must temporarily step aside until the results of the referendum are known.
 The referendum must be held within two months of the vote, and, should the removal be rejected by the people, then the Parliament must immediately be dissolved and a new general election held.

 A removal from office has not occurred since the founding of the republic.

 List

-There have been six presidents since the establishment of the republic.
+There have been seven presidents since the establishment of the republic.